Sizzling Situations Between Real Estate Agents and Clients

 Seller’s View: Excitement.
 When sellers have either put a lot of work into their home or lived there a long time, they have a lot of pride and knowledge that they want to share.
 They might look at a viewing as an exciting way to tell the potential buyer all about the place, with tidbits of information about every single aspect of the structure.
 And while some of this information might be really important to the seller, not all of it will be.

 Compromise: If the seller insists on being around, then the agent should make it clear that they are leading the viewing.
-Of course the buyer can chime in about facts about the water heater or recent kitchen remodel, but other than that they should just be a bystander.
+Of course, the buyer can chime in with facts about the water heater or recent kitchen remodel, but other than that they should just be a bystander.
 If the seller really wants to sell the home, then they should understand and agree to this.